Black, white, gray, fawn, red, brindle

 But strange dogs can present as a threat to this breed unless they’re thoroughly socialized from a young age.
 These dogs can be stubborn, so a firm but loving hand should take over the major handling tasks.
 Patience during training time is necessary, and persistence is the key to a well-behaved, loving Great Wolfhound pet.
 Keep reading to learn more about this huge yet lovable mixed breed that may be the perfect fit for your family home.

-These are massively sized mixed breed dogs that are highly sought-after for their watchdog capabilities and their tendency to be good family dogs.
-For this reason, you can expect to shell out anywhere from $2,00 to more than $6,000 for one of these pups!
+Great Wolfhounds are massive mixed-breed dogs that are highly sought-after for their watchdog capabilities and their tendency to be good family dogs.
+For this reason, you can expect to pay a lot for one of these pups!
 While the price tag might seem high, families should consider the working and protection services that they can enjoy when a Great Wolfhound dog is a part of their family pack.

 This mixed breed dog isn’t quite common, so the chance of finding one at a Humane Society or other rescue center is slim.
 Still, if you’re into helping dogs, it is worth the time to investigate such facilities before talking to breeders.
 Finding a Great Wolfhound at a shelter can significantly lower the cost of adopting one.